 How to Make Your Own Custom Scent

 When making your own flower petal perfume, the pros recommend that you layer scents to create base fragrances, mid-tones, and top notes.
-When you smell a perfume, the top notes are typically the first thing you smell, followed by middle and then base notes.
+When you smell perfume, the top notes are typically the first thing you smell, followed by the middle and then base notes.

 But when making your own perfume, you’ll want to start with base notes first and work your way up.